DavidBK/shampoo/Node/Javascript.md

    console.log(user);
    ```

-   - Fix the code so there will be no side effects.
+   - Fix the code so there will be no side effects when modifying the copied user.

 1. What is the output of this code?
 Fix the code.